I’m always on the look out for little collectibles like this shabby, primitive trio.

 Yes, a threesome of two handsome woolly sheep (rams) with curly horns & sort of stick legs & a sitting billy-goat with curly horns.

 Quite worn & shabby now with all sorts of spots & marks from age, wear & tear, these vintage figurines fit right in with our rustic farmhouse style especially, now, in the autumn (fall).

-If I can bring myself to put them away in the spring, I bring them out again as they are gorgeous around Christmas time for holiday decor, a vintage Christmas theme, nativity scenes & so forth.
+If I can bring myself to put them away in the spring, I bring them out again, around Christmas time, for holiday decor, a vintage Christmas theme, nativity scenes & so forth.